Store Hours

 Protect Your Garden With Mulch

-Finish your flower bed with compost and mulch.
+Nourish your garden bed with compost and mulch.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more fruit and flowers.
-Mulch keeps your soil moist and controls weeds.
-Mulch and compost can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+Mulch controls weeds and keeps your soil from drying out.
+It may help foster larger plants that bear more fruit and flowers.
+Compost and mulch can be purchased in-store, or you can learn how to make compost DIY-style.
+The next time you need "mulch near me," stop by the Garden Center to get the correct amount.

 Greet the Spring

 Late winter into early spring is an exciting time in the world of gardening.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
-For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your balcony or patio.
-Shop for the soil, seeds, and fertilizer you need in the aisles of your Foley Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your garden, and browse your nearest nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding an outdoor rug, a pellet grill, or artificial grass to your balcony.
+Shop for the soil, fertilizer, and seeds you need in the aisles of your Foley Garden Center, online, or on our mobile app.
 Let's get growing together.

 7100 Hwy 90